deckarts/next-level-vim/md/next-level-vim.md

 set nocp
 ```

-Vi has limitations that your copy of Vim will now bypass in favor of its advanced features.
-Changing the setting might not seem like it's doing anything ([in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)), but it's important that legacy mode is, in fact, switched off.
-Think of "nocp" as Vim shorthand for "nocompatible," which also works.
+As a superset, everything available in Vi is available in Vim.
+Vim adds advanced features that you're going to want.
+Changing the legacy compatibility mode setting to off might not seem like it's doing anything ([and in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)), but it's important that it is, in fact, switched off.
+Take notice that "nocp" is Vim shorthand for "nocompatible," which also works.
+There are many shorthand conveniences in Vim.

+The notion of "modes" is very important to learn about, especially the difference between very distinct "Normal" and "Insert" modes.
+Confusing modes is what trips up most new users.
+Modes aren't unique to Vim, nor were they introduced by Vi.
+Command modes predate the invention of [copy and paste](https://www.npr.org/2020/02/22/808404858/remembering-the-pioneer-behind-your-computers-cut-copy-and-paste-functions) functionality in the 1970s.

 Important modes
 * Normal
 * Insert (includes Replace)
 * Visual
-* Ex (or Last Line)
+* Ex Command (or Last Line)

-The notion of "modes" is very important to learn about with Vim, especially the difference between the very distinct "Normal" and "Insert" modes.
-Confusing Vim's modes are what will trip up most new users.
-Modes aren't unique to Vim, nor were they introduced by Vi.
-Command modes predate the invention of [copy and paste](https://www.npr.org/2020/02/22/808404858/remembering-the-pioneer-behind-your-computers-cut-copy-and-paste-functions) functionality in the 1970s.

-Use Vimtutor to learn about modes and running ex commands in "Last Line" mode.
-After your tutoring the next thing to learn about is marks.
+Use Vimtutor to learn about modes and for running ex commands in "Last Line" mode.
+After your tutoring, the next thing to learn about is marks.
 Marks allow you to associate a cursor's position with a letter key for later recall.
-Set your marks with ‘m' plus a key and then recall it with a back tick (or single quote mark) and that key.
+Set your marks with 'm' plus a key and then recall it with a back tick (or single quote mark) and that key.

-Save a position to the letter ‘a' typing ‘ma' in Normal mode and type ‘\`a' in Normal mode to jump back to that position from somewhere else, including files elsewhere in your project.
+Save a position to the letter 'a' typing 'ma' in Normal mode and type '\`a' in Normal mode to jump back to that position from somewhere else, including from a file elsewhere in your project.
 If a mark doesn't seem to work chances are that you've removed the text delineating that mark position.
-Just get started marking and list your marks with :marks anytime you want.
+Just get started and list your marks with :marks anytime you want.

 Tip: I like to save the (number) letter 1 to my latest progress point.
 The 1 key is nearby back tick for easy recall.

 Similarly, [ctags](http://ctags.sourceforge.net) are superbly integrated with Vim.
-Navigate Vim's :help file links with your cursor in position and Ctrl-].
-To generate original ctags for yourself (and make them available within Vim), you will need to install the ctags utility with your operating system package manager (homebrew, apt, or yum etc.).
+Navigate Vim's :help file links with your cursor in position and Ctrl-] to jump to the link target.
+In order to generate original ctags for yourself (and make them available within Vim), you will need to install the ctags utility with your operating system package manager (homebrew, apt, or yum etc.).

-The neat thing about running ctags is that it links code automatically for you automatically.
-With ctags generated, place your cursor on a method name and jump to its definition with Ctrl-], (the same key sequence as :help file navigation).
+The neat thing about running ctags is that it links code automatically for you.
+With ctags generated, place your cursor on a method name and jump to its definition with Ctrl-], (the same key sequence as :help file navigation as defined above).
 Rerun ctags to regenerate the tags file after heavily editing your project files.

 For marks, ctags, and including your own edit positions you can move back and forth through history with Ctrl-o and Ctrl-i.